+- 13. Scabies

+- 14. Scarlet Fever

+- 15. Strep Throat

+- 16. Ringworm

+- Measles

+Rubella

-9. Diphtheria10.
-Rashes (unknown origin)19.
-Methicillin-resistant Staphylococcus Aureus (MRSA)
+- 19. Methicillin-resistant Staphylococcus Aureus (MRSA)

-Children wearing casts, slings, have concussions/head injuries, or that have stitches must have a written statement from a healthcare provider with the level of participation allowed upon return to care.
+- Children wearing casts, slings, have concussions/head injuries, or that have stitches must have a written statement from a healthcare provider with the level of participation allowed upon return to care.

 Basic Care Items: Acceptable basic care items are limited to topical items used for the prevention of sunburn, diaper rash, teething irritation, lip balm, insect repellants and lotions.
 Products such as these are limited to those identified in AR 608-10 and must be approved by the Food and Drug Administration (FDA).
 An authorization form must be obtained from the parent/guardian in order for such items to be applied.
 Basic care items will be in their original container and stored out of reach of children.
 Each item should have the child's first and last name legibly written on it, as well as on the outside of the bag.
-Contact your FCC Provider or program director for a listing of approved basic care items and the Basic Care Permission form.
+Please contact your Program Management Team for an Approved List of Basic Care items and the Permission Form.

 Administration of Medication: Medications will be stored in a secure location and kept out of reach of children.
 Certain medications may be administered in the CYS setting when it is not possible for Parents/Guardians to be present.
 Only prescribed antibiotics, antihistamines, decongestants, and topical medications from health care providers and U.S. medical treatment facilities may be administered to child/youth who are enrolled in full-day, part- day or regularly scheduled school-age programs.
 Medications not on the approved medication list must have a medication Exception to Policy obtained from IMCOM.
-Medications that are prescribed as needed

-(PRN) will not be given in programs, with the exception of rescue medications.
+Medications that are prescribed as needed (PRN) will not be given in programs, with the exception of rescue medications.
 Parent/guardians will complete and have the health care provider complete and sign the corresponding Medical Action Plan (MAP) for the required rescue medication, parent/ guardians must also sign the form.
 All medications must be in the original container, have a current prescription label and accompanied by proper dosing syringe/cup/ spoon.
-A Child/youth must be taking the medication for at least 24 hours prior to re-admission into a CYS program with the exception of rescue medications.
+The healthcare provider or parent will administer the first does of any medication.
+Children will be on oral medication at least 24-hours before dosage is given by CYS personnel (with the exception of rescue medications).

 Parent/Guardians will have a CYS Medical Dispensation Record, DA Form 5225-R, for each approved medication to be administered.
 A Parent/Guardian must complete and sign the form before medication can be administered.
 This policy will be discussed during the Parent/Guardian orientation.
-Please contact the individual program for further information; parents/guardians are advised to obtain Host Nation Medication packet prior to health appointments.
 Only staff who have successfully completed Medication Administration Training within the last 12 months are authorized to administer medications.
 At least one qualified staff member is on duty during all hours of operation.